Personal statement and law school application tips

 What is the biggest mistake people make on their law school application?

-It makes me sad every time I hear about people making mistakes on their law school applications.
 Watch this video to figure out how you can avoid making the mistake that so many applicants make.
 Back to top.

 LAW SCHOOL PERSONAL STATEMENT TIPS